umarpir/umarpir.github.io/content/posts/best-waves-surfing-spain.md

 excerpt: >-
     Surfing is a surface water sport in which the wave rider, referred to as a surfer, rides on the forward or deep face of a moving wave, which is usually carrying the surfer towards the shore.
 date: 2018-01-15
-thumb_img_path: images/4.jpg
+thumb_image: images/4.jpg
-content_img_path: images/4.jpg
+image: images/4.jpg
-template: post
+layout: post
 ---

 Photo by [George Sultan.](https://www.pexels.com/photo/three-person-about-to-surf-1768784/)